pizlonator/fil-c-website/source/optfil.md

 - The compiler is `/opt/fil/bin/filcc` and `/opt/fil/bin/fil++`.

+- Fil-C system headers are in `/opt/fil/include`.

 - All of the compiler's headers are in `/opt/fil/lib/clang/20/include`.

-- Fil-C system headers are in `/opt/fil/include`.

 - Fil-C libraries are in `/opt/fil/lib`.

+- Fil-C programs use `/opt/fil/etc` for configuration files.

 - Programs compiled with Fil-C are in `/opt/fil/bin` and `/opt/fil/sbin`.
 This includes:
     - GNU bash